 Okay, that was a lot of information all at once.
 Here are the main takeaways:

-Want to learn more about identifying dishes with lead, testing, and avoiding exposure.
-Check out our actionable guides for identifying leaded dishware and avoiding toxic dinnerware.
+Want to learn more about identifying dishes with lead, testing, and avoiding exposure?
+Check out our actionable guide on identifying leaded dishware.

 Hi there!
 I'm Adam, author and founder of TGL.
 Since 2016, I've produced and sold non-toxic kitchenware throughout the US.
 Today, I'm using my passion and experience in sustainable product manufacturing to help families avoid unsafe reusable foodware.
 When I'm not writing, you'll find me hiking or camping throughout Appalachia!